-Research on the origins and controls on fractures in carbonate rocks has been an abiding part of studies under the auspices of FRAC and of the SDI initiative research program, including work on the regional stratigraphic and diagenetic controls on fracture occurrence (Marrett and Laubach, 2001; Ortega et al., 2013), fracture abundance (Marrett et al., 1999; Ortega et al., 2006), spatial arrangement (Gale, 2002), mechanical and fracture stratigraphy (Laubach et al., 2009), modeling cement accumulation in fractures (Gale et al., 20010), how to image carbonate minerals (Reed and Milliken, 2003), interaction of cement accumulation and fracture growth (Hooker et al., 2012), mechanical properties of carbonate rocks (Olson, 2004), detection of fractures using seismic methods (Marrett et al., 2007), modeling fracture patterns (Olson, 2004) and modeling the role of fractures on reservoir behavior and fluid flow and upscaling to flow simulation (Philip et al., 2005), interaction of natural and hydraulic fractures (Alabbad and Olson, 2016), and mudloss while drilling analysis (Razavi et al., 2017).
+Research on the origins and controls on fractures in carbonate rocks has been an abiding part of studies under the auspices of FRAC and of the SDI initiative research program, including work on the regional stratigraphic and diagenetic controls on fracture occurrence (Marrett and Laubach, 2001; Ortega et al., 2013), fracture abundance (Marrett et al., 1999; Ortega et al., 2006), spatial arrangement (Gale, 2002; Marrett et al., 2017), mechanical and fracture stratigraphy (Laubach et al., 2009), modeling cement accumulation in fractures (Gale et al., 2010), how to image carbonate minerals (Reed and Milliken, 2003: Ukar and Laubach, 2016), interaction of cement accumulation and fracture growth (Hooker et al., 2012), mechanical properties of carbonate rocks (Olson, 2004), detection of fractures using seismic methods (Marrett et al., 2007), modeling fracture patterns (Olson, 2004) modeling the role of fractures on reservoir behavior and fluid flow and upscaling to flow simulation (Philip et al., 2005), interaction of natural and hydraulic fractures (Alabbad and Olson, 2016), and mudloss while drilling analysis (Razavi et al., 2017).

-Dr. Esti Ukar has recently undertaken the lead on SDI’s effort in natural fracture research in carbonate rocks.
+Dr. Esti Ukar leads on SDI’s effort in natural fracture research in carbonate rocks.
 Leadership entails maintaining a focus within the larger FRAC and SDI effort on issues particularly germane to carbonate rocks.
 She also directs the new high-resolution field emission scanning electron microscope facility with a focus on cathodoluminescence imaging (SEM-CL).

 Ukar’s research combines small-scale brittle structural petrology with large-scale deformation characterization and modeling on the upper continental crust.
 Ukar’s reseach spans from fracture scaling analyses and fracture evolution and timing modeling using commercial and in-house software, to developing paleostress indicators using twinned fracture cements.

 The following papers and abstracts reflect some of Ukar’s recently published work: